-This is the data format used for the PUNCH output from the distributed polarizability procedure in the CADPAC program, so the output from CADPAC can be used directly as the input to ORIENT.
-The punch output also includes labels in parentheses identifying the numbers; these labels are ignored by ORIENT and there is no need to edit them out of the file.
+Line breaks in the data are ignored.
+This is the data format used for the output from the distributed polarizability procedure in versions 5.n of the CAMCASP program, so the output from CAMCASP can be used directly as the input to ORIENT.
+The distributed polarizability file may also include labels in parentheses identifying the numbers; these labels are ignored by ORIENT and there is no need to edit them out of the file.
+If LIMIT L is specified, polarizabilities involving ranks higher than L are set to zero.